Friday, June 1, 2018

 More than 2 million people are estimated to be infected by antibiotic-resistant organisms which result in over 14,000 deaths annually.
 Antibiotic resistance and the scarce antibiotic choices for multi-drug resistant organisms are urgent worldwide public health problems.
 Consequently, antibiotic stewardship has become a critical responsibility for all healthcare institutions and antibiotic prescribers.
 In Nebraska, access to trained and experienced antimicrobial stewardship experts is limited.
 This summit is designed to increase knowledge and competence as well as disseminate best-practices in antimicrobial stewardship programs.

-- Acute care hospitals and outpatient facilities: Pharmacists, medical directors, internal medicine providers, family medicine providers, quality program leaders and all other providers interested in implementing or improving antimicrobial stewardship programs
+- Acute care hospitals and outpatient facilities: Pharmacists, medical directors, internal medicine providers, family medicine providers, quality program leaders, pharmacy technicians, and all other providers interested in implementing or improving antimicrobial stewardship programs

 - Post-acute and long-term care facilities: Medical directors, infection preventionists, consultant pharmacists, quality program leaders, directors of nursing, administrators and all other providers working on implementing or improving antimicrobial stewardship programs